A generic framework of adiabatic approximation for evolutions with focusing nonlinearity: The Manifold of Approximate Solitons

-We call the space $M$ the manifold of \textit{approximate solitons}, and $\Sigma$ the\textit{ moduli space.} When $M$ consists of exact critical points of $E$, then \eqref{C1} holds with $\epsilon=0$.
-If, moreover, $\Sigma$ is the symmetry group of $E$ and $f$ is the action of $\Sigma$ on $M$, then \eqref{C2}-\eqref{C3} follow if the elements in $M$ are (linearly) stable, and $L_\sigma$ has a spectral gap at $0$.
-In this case the tangent space $T_vM$ consists exactly of the zero modes generated by the broken symmetries.
-This explains our the terminology for $M$ and $\Sigma$.
+Now we explain some terminology.
+We call the space $M$ in \defnref{M} the manifold of \textit{approximate solitons}, and $\Sigma$ the\textit{ moduli space,} for the following reason: Consider the case for $J=-1$.
+Suppose $M$ consists of exact critical points of $E$.
+Then \eqref{C1} holds with $\eps=0$.
+If, moreover, $\Sigma$ is the (continuous) symmetry group of $E$ and $f$ is the action of $\Sigma$ on $X$, then \eqref{C2} holds if the elements in $M$ are (linearly) stable, and \eqref{C3} holds with $\eps=0$, since in this case the tangent space $T_{f(\si)}M$ consists exactly of the zero-modes generated by the broken symmetries.

-For sufficiently smooth $E$ (say $C^4$), we can find the approximate solitons by perturbing a given stable stationary solution to \eqref{1}, an \emph{exact} soliton.
-By translation, assume $u=0$ is such a solution, and $\norm{\phi}_X\ll1$.
-Then \eqref{C1} follows by the continuity of $E'$.
-If $E$ is at least $C^4$, then the map $\phi\mapsto L_\phi:=E''(\phi)$ is $C^2$, and it follow from \cite{MR2006008}*{Thm.
-(D)} that for sufficiently small $\norm{\phi}_X$, the second lowest eigenvalue of $L_\phi$ is at least $\alpha/2$.
-Thus